-Non-sparking tools are tools that are made of materials that are non-ferrous and therefore reduce the risk of a spark being created while the tool is in use.
-Non-sparking tools protect against both fire and explosion in environments that may contain flammable solvents/liquids, flammable vapors, or flammable dusts or residues.
-When working in confined spaces and areas where flammable gases or dust are present, using a non-sparking tool is the best practice in many cases.
-OSHA (Occupational Safety and Health Administration) has developed best practices guidelines for certain chemicals and processes that include choosing non-sparking tools.
+Non-sparking tools are made of materials that do not contain iron (non-ferrous metals) and therefore the risk of a spark being created while the tool is in use is reduced.
+Non-sparking tools protect against both fire and explosion in environments that may contain flammable liquids, vapors, dusts or residues.
+When working in confined spaces and areas where flammable gases or dusts are present, using a non-sparking tool is the best practice.

 Regulations and Compliance

 The Occupational Safety and Health Administration’s (OSHA’s) Hand and Portable Powered Tools and Equipment standard [29 Code of Federal Regulations (CFR) 1910.242(a)] states “Each employer shall be responsible for the safe condition of tools and equipment used by employees, including tools and equipment which may be furnished by employees.”
 Maintaining non-sparking tools in a safe condition is vitally important.

 Ampco Safety Tools, a leading manufacturer of non-sparking tools, offers common-sense guidelines for proper use and maintenance of non-sparking tools:

 - Keep non-sparking tools clean and free from ferrous or other contaminants, which may impair the non-sparking properties.

 - Do not use non-sparking hand tools in direct contact with acetylene, due to the possible formation of explosive acetylides, especially in the presence of moisture.